DOOM 1+2

 SIGIL Playtime: 3.1 Hours

-DOOM 2 Playtime: Ongoing
+DOOM 2 Playtime: 9 Hours

 I'm playing through all of the games & expansions included in the remastered 2024 KEX engine release: DOOM 1, SIGIL, DOOM 2, DOOM 2 Master Levels, DOOM 2 TNT, DOOM 2 Plutonia, No Rest for the Living, and Legacy of Rust.
 Playing in the order listed above, critically with SIGIL before DOOM 2 because it's meant to be a spiritual "Episode 5" to the original DOOM and does not include the SSG or new enemies introduced in D2.